 Lovely well defined paths round this well maintained wood, with lots of off piste patch you can also follow, plenty for the dogs to explore.
 Beautiful when the bluebells are out, a carpet of blue on the wood floor, the snow drops are also as impressive.
 Parking for about 12 cars at the entrance.
 My dogs know we are going there from a mile away and bark till we get there with excitement.

-Edited: 1st July 2019.
+Edited: 30th March 2020.
 The details of this listing may have changed, and though the Driving with Dogs team do our best to confirm the accuracy of every listing, we cannot guarantee that the details are fully up to date and accurate.
-If you know that any aspect of this listing is incorrect, please suggest an edit to let us know.